playbenny/benny_manual/docs/installation.md

 To use your **hardware** fluidly within benny you need to build a configuration file.
 In it you tell benny about each piece of hardware that's connected to your computer, then they appear as blocks.
 If you change your hardware setup benny can help you migrate songs from the old to the new, letting you choose substitutes for missing or replaced items.
 In my usage I have a configuration file for each iteration of my live touring setup and a different one for a setup I have at home and a setup for the studio with my synths and outboard compressors available as individual blocks.

-the hardware configuration file also includes information about the **midi controllers** you have connected - how many controls, how they're arranged, the midi channels and protocols etc that they use, and which other controllers work as a substitute.
+The hardware configuration file also includes information about the **midi controllers** you have connected - how many controls, how they're arranged, the midi channels and protocols etc that they use, and which other controllers work as a substitute.

-there are example files included that might help - so far i've made configs for:
+There are example files included that might help - so far i've made configs for:

-- midi fighter twister (recommended, the led feedback works well with the automapping features in benny)
+- Midi fighter twister (recommended, the led feedback works well with the automapping features in benny)

-- novation launch control xl
+- Novation launch control xl

-- akai lpd8 mk2 (not recommended, shoddy midi implementation)
+- Akai lpd8 mk2 (not recommended, incomplete midi implementation)

-presets for controller setup are in the to-do list.
+*Presets for controller setup are in the to-do list.*

 ## VST configuration

-to use a **vst plugin** in benny you need to set it up in the vst manager. first run the vst plugin scanner and wait until the progress bar has finished.
+To use a **vst plugin** in benny you need to set it up in the vst manager.
+First run the vst plugin scanner and wait until the progress bar has finished.

-benny comes with a library of config files for vst plugins we've encountered already. when you run the scan these will automatically be set up (but you can always overwrite these with your own versions of the config)
+benny comes with a library of config files for vst plugins we've encountered already.
+When you run the scan these will automatically be set up (but you can always overwrite these with your own versions of the config)

-if your plugin is not automatically added to benny you can set it up in the vst manager. you need to tell it which parameters you want to see, and what order they should appear in. at the moment it lets you assign them to 4 groups (1 group = 1 row of sliders in the benny interface).
+If your plugin is not automatically added to benny you can set it up in the vst manager.
+You need to tell it which parameters you want to see, and what order they should appear in.
+At the moment it lets you assign them to 4 groups (1 group = 1 row of sliders in the benny interface).

-if you've done a good, complete, generic and useable configuration for a plugin please do post the .json file (found in benny/audio_blocks) on the discussions pages and we'll add it to the library.
+If you've done a good, complete, generic and useable configuration for a plugin please do post the .json file (found in benny/audio_blocks) on the discussions pages and we'll add it to the library.

 ## Preferences

-all the **visual/ui preferences** - colour palette, wire curve detail, various other behaviours with self explanatory names, are in config.json. if you want to change a setting copy the relevant entry you want to change the value of over to userconfig.json and change it there, as config.json will be overwritten with defaults next time you update benny but userconfig will not.
+All the **visual/ui preferences** - colour palette, wire curve detail, various other behaviours with self explanatory names, are in config.json.
+If you want to change a setting copy the relevant entry you want to change the value of over to userconfig.json and change it there, as config.json will be overwritten with defaults next time you update benny but userconfig will not.

-the default numbers of note and audio voice slots can be changed this way, but baseline cpu usage of the system's matrix mixer grows fast with audio voice count.
+The default numbers of note and audio voice slots can be changed this way, but baseline cpu usage of the system's matrix mixer grows fast with audio voice count.

 ## Recommended computer specs